Current Position: Judge at the KwaZulu Natal Division of the High Court

 Mbatha’s colleagues then tore into her judgment: “No reasons were given why she disagreed with the submissions and concessions made by the State.
 In fact the judgment did not record the concessions made by the State at all.
 They were ignored.
 In our view a Court declining to act in accordance with such concessions made by the State is duty bound to explain where the State erred.
 In this case this was not done.
 As a consequence, the First, Third, Fourth and Fifth Appellants were sentenced to three life terms of imprisonment in circumstances where the State had conceded that there was insufficient evidence against them.
 It is indeed so that the evidence presented in the Court a quo raises strong suspicions against the Appellants.
 However, it is trite that suspicions do not amount to proof beyond reasonable doubt.”

-The appeal by the ten men was upheld and their convictions and sentences set aside, but the decision is likely to come back to haunt Mbatha in what appears a severe miscarriage of justice on her part.
+The appeal by the ten men was upheld and their convictions and sentences set aside, but the decision haunted Mbatha in 2018.
+Then, she described the matter as “not a clear-cut case” which was “based mainly in circumstantial evidence” and had “lots of grey areas” — which is why she wanted it go on appeal.

-Mbatha dissented from the majority judgment in a matter before the Supreme Court of Appeal last year which dealt with mineworkers who had contracted silicosis while working at AngloGold Ashanti.
+In 2017 Mbatha dissented from the majority judgment in a matter before the Supreme Court of Appeal (SCA) which dealt with mineworkers who had contracted silicosis while working at AngloGold Ashanti.